Farmy-McFarmFace/Halfmoon-Organic/README.md

 # The basic idea

 Halfmoon Organic is a small vegetable farm in Port Matilda Pennsylvania.
-At this stage, it is an idea more than anything but that will soon change.
+At this stage, it is an idea more than anything but we're working hard to change that.

 Our core objectives are:
 1) Grow organic vegetables in a sustainable way for the enjoyment of our family, friends and community